System calls

 'kernel objects', and so many of the system calls are to create, destroy, or modify the state of various types of

 kernel object.
-Because of Poplar's microkernel design, many traditional system calls (e.g. open
+Because of Poplar's microkernel design, many traditional system calls (e.g. open) are not present,

 their functionality instead being provided by userspace.